imphys/smlm_datafusion2d/README.md

 make install
 ````

+CMake locates the code's dependencies and generates a Makefile.
+Make compiles the mex files and necessary shared libraries.
+Make install copies the mex files to the right directory for use in Matlab, it does not require priviledges to run.

 ### Installation instructions for CPU-only Version

 If you do not have a CUDA capable GPU you could install the software without GPU acceleration.
 Do note that the code will be orders of magnitude slower.
-Use the following commands to install with:
+Use the following commands to install the CPU-only version:
 ```bash

 cmake -DUSE_GPU=OFF .